Ultimate Guide to Singapore Airport Transfers 2024 (+Prices)

 • Frequency: 24/7

-• Location: outside every terminal’s Arrivals area
+• Taxi location: outside every terminal’s Arrivals area

-Taxis are the most popular transfer option from Singapore airport because they’re fast and relatively affordable.
-Plus, they are available at night when the public transport doesn’t run anymore.
-And let me tell you right away, there are strict regulations about taxis here so they are super safe and reliable, too.
+Taxis and Grab are the most popular airport transfer method in Singapore because they’re fast and relatively affordable.
+Plus, together with private transfer, they’re available at night when the public transport doesn’t run anymore.

 The taxi rides in Singapore are metered, so the price will depend on distance traveled.
 But the most important issue to be aware of here is choosing the right vehicle.

-At the same time, if you’re traveling with 4 people and everyone has luggage, ask for AT LEAST a 6-seater.
+PRO TIP: At the same time, if you’re traveling with 4 people and everyone has luggage, ask for AT LEAST a 6-seater.
 In Singapore, there is a special seat in the taxi that counts as a luggage seat, so if you have a lot of luggage, chances are you won’t even fit a 6-seater.

 Don’t make the same mistake I did – we booked a 6-seater for 4 people plus a baby and couldn’t fit because we didn’t know about the luggage thing!
 And some taxi drivers even canceled on us because we had no baby seat (regulations are strict about this when traveling from the airport).
+This is the exact reason why I prefer to book private transfer, you never have to worry about these things (more on private transfer below).

 Here’s a short overview to help you pick the right vehicle for the ride from the airport to the city: